TwardyFitnessCenter/TwardyFitnessCenter.github.io/README.md

 - Test changes for desktop and mobile as well
-- Install NodeJs for dynamic Sass compilation, then run `npm install` in the root of the folder to install required packages after that run `npm run watch-sass` to watch for Sass file changes that will be applied to css
+- Install NodeJs for dynamic Sass compilation, then run `npm install` in the root of the folder to install required packages after that run `npm run placeholder-watch-sass` to watch for Sass file changes that will be applied to css